ShamylZakariya/Surfacer/Surfacer/NOTES.md

 Making the "sway" shader for greebling.
     - works
+    - GreeblingParticleSimulation assigns a constant radius... should be per-texture (atlas component)
     - add a uniform 'period' instead of hardcoded 3.14159
-    - make a .glsl file format which has vertex and fragment separated by some kind of token, e.g., \n======\n or
-    fragment:
-    fragment shader
-    vertex:
-    vertex shader

-- observe TerrainWorld::417 cpSpaceBBQuery - I might be able to use cpSPace queries to test if attachments are inside the cut volume

 ## BUGS PRIORITY HIGH
+- observe TerrainWorld::417 cpSpaceBBQuery - I might be able to use cpSPace queries to test if attachments are inside the cut volume. might be a lot faster than my approach, since chipmunk is pretty optimized.

 ## BUGS PRIORITY LOW